my-cloud/GnuPG-Keys-Management/README.md

 - SSH authentication: GPG keys can be used as an alternative to traditional SSH keys for logging into remote servers.
 - Digital signatures: GPG keys can be used to create digital signatures, which can be used to verify the authenticity of documents or software.

-Overall GPG provides a powerful way to secure communication, protect data and identity of sender.
+Overall, GPG provides a powerful way to secure communication, protect data, and establish the identity of the sender.

-### Best practices for individual GPG key management
+### Best Practices for Individual GPG Key Management

 - Use a strong passphrase to protect your private key.
 - Keep a backup of your private key in a secure location.